 Chittenden County

 Forms help provided in person at the Vermont Judiciary Access and Resource Center.
+Forms help is also provided by phone, or by video using Teams, Webex, or Zoom.
+Free interpreter services are available.
+Staff do not provide legal advice.

-Walk-in hours: Tuesdays and Thursdays, 9:00 am - 2:00 pm.
+Tuesdays and Thursdays, 9:00 am - 2:00 pm.

-Costello Courthouse, Ground Floor.
-32 Cherry Street, Burlington.
+Costello Courthouse, Ground Floor

 Orleans County